 - Use of patient restraint straps with hook-and-pile tape are no longer authorized.
-The rescue litter (stokes) is required to have the color-coded buckle-type patient restraint straps (P/N: 140). - Place each end of the restraint straps in the positions illustrated in (Figure 5-13).
+The rescue litter (stokes) is required to have the color-coded buckle-type patient restraint straps (P/N: 140). - Place each end of the restraint straps in the positions illustrated in (Figure 5-15).
 The long strap is provided for the chest pad; the shorter straps are positioned across the lower legs.
 The straps are attached to 3/8-inch tubing by passing the loop end around the outside and under the tubing, passing between the tubing and wire.
 The wire will be cut from the tube.
 Open the loop and push the other end through.
-Pull the webbing to form a tight loop on the tube. - 2.
-Retainer straps (Figure 5-14).
-Position each strap on the 3/4-inch tubing above the long end of the patient restraint straps, except for the chest pad strap.
-Attach it to the 3/4-inch tube with plastic tie straps.
-Secure the accordion-folded patient restraint straps until used by RA. - 3.
-Flotation logs (Figure 5-15).
-Position the logs as shown.
-Pass the male end of the plastic buckle over the 3/4-inch tube and between the 3/8-inch tube and wire.
-The wire will have to be cut from the tube.
-Snap the buckle together and adjust the strap by pulling on the free end.
-As the strap is tightened, rotate the log to keep the buckle close to the 3/8-inch tube; this position provides protection for the buckle. - 4.
-Chest pad cover (Figure 5-16).
-Pass the free end of the long patient restraint strap through the loops on the chest pad.
+Pull the webbing to form a tight loop on the tube.

+Figure 5-14.
+Patient Secured to Rescue Litter with Flotation Installed

-Figure 5-13.
+Figure 5-15.
 Rescue Litter Flotation Kit Patient Restraint Straps